UPDATED: July 6, 2020

-Morning Consult is tracking consumers’ comfort level returning to the public sphere for pastimes, such as going to the movies or to the gym, amid the ongoing threat of COVID-19.
-As of mid-May, fewer than a quarter of U.S. adults say they feel safe engaging in a range of leisure activities.
-We’ll be updating this page every week with new data.
+Morning Consult is tracking consumers’ comfort level with returning to the public sphere for pastimes, such as going to the movies or to the gym, amid the ongoing threat of COVID-19.
+Comfort levels had slowly ticked up over the course of the pandemic, but dropped for the first time in late June and remained low in early July, with less than a quarter (23 percent) of U.S. adults on average now saying they feel safe engaging in a range of leisure activities.